There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Con: Edward Scarka (-3pts)

 Without giving anything away, the movie kind of spoiled itself.
 The movie started by showing the serial killer Edward Scarka (Paul Fauteux).
-We (the audience) got to see what Edward wanted which, in turn, gave away a key reveal moment that came later in the movie.
-Again, we see all this in the very beginning of the movie, but then we have to pretend we do not know the answers to Sarah’s questions.
-It does not hurt the movie significantly, but I just thought that Sarah’s investigation and realization would have been much more impactful if we had not seen Edward Scarka’s scene in the beginning of the movie.
+This meant getting to see what Edward wanted, which in turn, gave away a key reveal that came later in the movie.
+We saw all this at the very beginning of the movie, but then had to pretend we did not know the answers to Sarah’s questions.
+It did not hurt the movie significantly, but I thought that Sarah’s investigation and realization would have been much more impactful if we had not seen Edward’s scene at the beginning of the movie.

 Grade: B- (81pts)

-The Prodigy is a movie that looked like a typical horror movie on the surface, but ended up having more to it.
-It is typical in the sense that it is about a child being possessed by a supernatural entity, but it has a bit of a difference.
-I do not want to say exactly what that difference is to avoid spoilers, but it is certainly not your typical demonic possession (as the entity is not a demon).
-This opens up the door for some unique scenarios that go against the “typical” possession movie format.
-In other words, it made the movie somewhat unpredictable.
+The Prodigy looked like a typical horror movie on the surface, but it ended up having more to it.
+It was typical in the sense that it was about a child being possessed by a supernatural entity, but it had its differences.
+I do not want to say exactly what those differences were to avoid spoilers, but it was not your typical demonic possession story.
+This let the filmmakers tell a story that hit familiar tropes, but ultimately went in unique directions.

-I felt that the filmmakers were wrong to show Edward Scarka’s story in the beginning, as it took away the opportunity for the audience to feel like they were going along for the ride with Sarah.
-Instead, the filmmakers force the audience in having to pretend they do not know the answers that Sarah is looking for, which definitely eliminated some impact.
-The movie also did not benefit by having Sarah be beneficial to both Miles and the entity within him, because I never felt like Sarah was in danger.
-This made the movie more creepy than scary.
-That being said, I liked the movie and thought Jackson Robert Scott (the young actor who played Miles) did a fantastic job.
-This, mixed with the unique take on a possession story, made for a movie that I enjoyed (even though I thought it could have been better).
+I felt that the filmmakers were wrong to show Edward’s story in the beginning, as it took away the opportunity for the audience to feel like they were going along for the ride with Sarah during her investigation.
+Instead, the filmmakers forced the audience in having to pretend they did not know the answers Sarah was looking for, which definitely eliminated some impact once things were revealed.
+The movie also did not benefit by having Sarah be beneficial to both Miles and the entity within him, because I never felt like Sarah was in any real danger.
+That all being said, I liked the movie and I thought Jackson Robert Scott did a fantastic job playing Miles and the entity within him.